JDHumphries/Delta-Fountains-App/README.md

-# Delta-Fountains-App
+# Delta Fountains App

+Delta App created by JDHumphries, created in Eclipse

-Delta Fountains Controls and Functions App on Android
+Delta Fountains Controls and Functions App on Android.
+Contains a set of pre-programmed functions to control the fountain head and a joystick that allows for manual movement.

-App created in Eclipse
+# Update Log

 Feb.
 18, 2015
  - Repository created